3 - Spooky Tales

 Finally, Maria and the priest went back to the church.
 They came in through the back door, and they both see that the church is empty, and it is very cold as it was supposed to be.
 And as they are walking down the aisle, Maria and the priest see pieces of the shawl that had been torn apart.

 My mother always tells me to be very careful when you purchase or acquire or inherit something that is second hand, something that had been used by somebody else in the past because every object comes with a memory.

 Well, friends, I bet some of you are already wondering about those things that you got at a garage sale or that were passed down on to you by your mom or grandpa.
 So, to help you understand a little bit more the story, I would like to share with you some notes.

 Later she talked to somebody, and that's when she understood that that huge animal symbolized a cold and stoned heart.
-When she talked to the widower is when she understood the story behind.
+When she talked to the widower is when she understood the story behind it.
 Apparently, his wife had had an issue 30 years ago with a neighbor.
 But she never let it go, and she held on to that grudge for over 30 years despite that the neighbor had tried to solve the issue, but no, she didn't let it go.
-And that is why she ended up in the lowest level of the purgatory where at the moment she could not get help.
+And that is why she ended up at the lowest level of the purgatory, where at the moment, she could not get help.

-He recounted that he had been in the purgatory since 1479 and he had been suffering so much because he was very, very evil and mean when he was alive.
+He recounted that he had been in purgatory since 1479, and he had been suffering so much because he was very, very evil and meant when he was alive.
 He said to the woman: I know I am saved, but I'm not purified.
-The man said that in order for him to get out he needed prayers.
-At the time he was so close to hell that he was so full of hate that he couldn't feel love or kindness or sympathy.
+The man said that in order for him to get out, he needed prayers.
+At the time, he was so close to hell that he was so full of hate that he couldn't feel love or kindness or sympathy.

 The school teacher

-One day, a tall and well-dressed woman came to a rural school and asked a little girl with brown hair who was playing in the patio “Where is the teacher?”
+One day, a tall and well-dressed woman came to a rural school and asked a little girl with brown hair who was playing on the patio, "Where is the teacher?"

 So, the woman grew impatient and asked again, "I am asking you where is the teacher?"